VitoVan/vitovan.github.io/md/lispweb3.md

 ### Let's Do It

-What to do?
+Do what?

 We are going to "build a modern web application with Commin Lisp in the backend", as mentioned before.

 In recent days, many people build web applications with a **`Server with JSON output`** and a **`Client with HTML5 + JavaScript`**.
 And we will do it the same way.

-As you have had some web development skills, we'll focus on the server part, and the client part will not be explained in detail.
+As you have had some Front End Development skills, we'll focus on the server part, and the client part will be provide as source code for you.

 ### The Steps